-Since February 2018, she has been the director of the European and International Partnership Department at Inria.
-From January 2010 to January 2018, she led the Myriads team working on the design and implementation of autonomous distributed systems at IRISA/Inria Rennes Bretagne Atlantique.
+Since July 2019, she has been Head of Science at Inria Rennes – Bretagne Atlantique.
+From February 2018 to August 2019, she was the director of the European and International Partnership Department at Inria.
+From January 2010 to January 2018, she led the Myriads team working on the design and implementation of autonomous distributed systems at IRISA/Inria Rennes – Bretagne Atlantique.
 Since 2011 she has been an affiliate at the Lawrence Berkeley National Laboratory where she spent two years in the Data Science and Technology department in 2011-2013.

 Her research interests are in distributed clouds, autonomic computing, cloud security, distributed data management in IoT systems, and green computing.

-In 2006, she co-founded the Kerlabs spin-off developing Kerrighed Linux-based single system image operating system resulting from her research activities on cluster computing.
+In 2006, she co-founded the Kerlabs spin-off developing Kerrighed Linux-based single system image operating system for clusters, a system resulting from her research activities on cluster computing.

 She coordinated the FP6 XtreemOS on Grid computing (2006-2010) and FP7 Contrail on cloud computing (2010-2014) European integrated projects.
 She has been involved in several other national, European and international collaborations.